8th e-Crime & Cybersecurity France • April 2, 2019

 Staying ahead of the curve is more important than ever.
 Mandatory disclosure will reveal the true scale of the cybersecurity problem to consumers, to stakeholders and investors, and to the press.

 Consumers are already reacting to GDPR with subject access requests and increased complaints.
 Investors will also be able to see which firms are weak and which strong in terms of information security.

 And now, we're seeing how disclosure affects entire business and transaction ecosystems: in the recent Ticketmaster breach, the initial alarm was raised (to Ticketmaster) by digital bank Monzo.

 Companies can now compete to show that they disclosed first, winning the reputational battle.

 So how should CISOs react?
 Is this the tipping point at which senior management finally acknowledge that current initiatives and budgets are insufficient?
 Is it time for a new approach - and if so, how will it affect the role of the CISO?

-Join us in April to find out.
+Join us on April 2 to find out.